janul/chapter10-review/chapter10.md

 ### OTTO vocabulary

 JSON-LD 1.0 is a W3C specification, which can be found at https://www.w3.org/TR/json-ld/.
 It is a lightweight syntax to serialize Linked Data in JSON.
 Since JSON-LD is 100% compatible with JSON, you can use your existing JSON tools and libraries.
 JSON is better for security.
 Compared with XML, JSON is simpler, and parser developers are less prone to security snafus.

-Although there are many good reasons to use JSON-LD, it has three features important to OTTO:
+Although there are many good reasons to use JSON-LD, three features were important to OTTO:

 1. **Linking** You can refer to a JSON object in a different domain.
 Many of the objects are related.
 For example, entities are operated by a participant, a